 - Best Room: The 2 spacious Ocean View Suites are a little further back from the sea, but provide optimal views and a lovable traditional design.

-- For Families: The bungalows on 2 levels can accommodate 2 small children on the lower floor.
+- For Families: The 2-story bungalows can accommodate 2 small children on the lower floor.

 Santai Hotel – Local Transport

 - Note: All cars/buses enter Amed from the north (via Culik) because the road from the south (via Ujung) is too windy, narrow, and steep for anything but motorbikes.